swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 }
 ```

 **Note:** None of the claims are marked as "essential" since the eIDAS Connector will only deliver the claims if an identity binding exists.
 Also, the scope definition states that the claims should be delivered via the UserInfo endpoint and not directly in the ID Token.
-The reason for this is that a mapped identity can never be seen as a primary eIDAS identity (since the claims are only delivered of a binding exists).
+The reason for this is that a mapped identity can never be seen as a primary eIDAS identity (since the claims are only delivered if a binding exists).

 **Note (ii):** The `mappedPersonalIdentityNumber` and `mappedCoordinationNumber` claims are mutually exclusive.
 A user has bound his or hers eIDAS identity to a Swedish civic registration number ("personnummer") **or** a Swedish coordination number ("samordningsnummer"), never both.